 git --versionGit NTLM support timeline:

-- Git 1.7.10+ - Initial NTLM proxy support via libcurl
+- Git 1.7.10+ - initial NTLM proxy support via libcurl

-- Git 2.14+ - Improved proxy authentication handling
+- Git 2.14+ - improved proxy authentication handling

-- Git 2.26+ - Better credential helper integration
+- Git 2.26+ - better credential helper integration

 Update Git:

-Windows:
+# Windows: self-update

 git update-git-for-windows

-# Or download latest from https://git-scm.com/download/winmacOS:
+# or download the latest from https://git-scm.com/download/win

-brew upgrade gitLinux:
+brew upgrade git

-# Ubuntu/Debian - get latest stable
+# Linux (Ubuntu/Debian) - latest stable

 sudo add-apt-repository ppa:git-core/ppa